NeuracoreAI/neuracore/docs/creating_custom_algorithms.md

 - Verify that your model correctly handles the batch structure
 - Check that your model returns outputs in the expected format
-- Ensure all tensor dimensions match what NeuraCore expects
+- Ensure all tensor dimensions match what Neuracore expects
 - When uploading as a ZIP, make sure your module imports are correctly structured

 ## Example: Testing with an Existing Algorithm